loomio/loomio-docs/en/src/guides/advice_process/index.md

 *Photo by Nadir sYzYgY on Unsplash*

-Seek advice on a decision you need to make, with the advice of people impacted or who have expertise, so you can make a better decision for your organization.
+Seek advice on a decision you need to make.

+Make a decision with the advice of people impacted or who have expertise, so you can make a better decision for your organization.

 > *“With the advice process, any person can make any decision but must seek advice from affected parties and people with expertise.” - Frederick Laloux, Reinventing Organizations.*